 Summer Internships and Volunteering

 Looking for something for the summer?
-Check out these options for volunteering or an internship.
+Check out these volunteer and internship opportunities, or subscribe to the Ed Studies Weekly News for more.

 - Science for Kids: A summer program on Swarthmore's campus through which Swarthmore faculty, instructors, and undergraduates teach children in the Chester Children's Chorus.